 In my mind, the image of Patagonia has always been about the mountains.
 Those soaring granite peaks.
 And the enormity of landscape that seems to stretch beyond the horizon and imagination.
-Naturally when I think of Patagonia, I think of the hiking and the trekking opportunities Patagonia has to offer.
+Naturally when I think of Patagonia, I think of the W Circuit trek, and the many other outdoor opportunities Patagonia has to offer.

 I came to Patagonia to hike of course.
 But I also wanted to find something to do in Patagonia beyond hiking (and eating – surprisingly the food scene in Patagonia is quite happening).
 Then I read about these estancias – color me intrigued…

 Visiting or staying in estancias is an activity people associate more with Argentina, but not a lot of people know that Chile also has them.

 Before Patagonia become synonymous with the feel-good clothing brand (a brand that I love), European settlers came upon the region.
 They saw the never ending grasslands and thought “Holy moly, this can feed a lot of sheep!”
 So they came and established ranches in the region to raise sheep.
 Nowadays, a lot of these Patagonia ranches, or estancias, have opened up their doors to visitors who are looking for something to do in Patagonia beyond trekking the “W” Circuit and around El Chalten.
 They’re looking for something more culture-y (yes, I make up words all the time).